nc0211/guzheng-acoustic-evaluation/README.md

-# 🎻 Objective Acoustic Evaluation System for Guzheng Quality
+# Objective Acoustic Evaluation System for Guzheng Quality

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/)
 [![DSP](https://img.shields.io/badge/Domain-Digital%20Signal%20Processing-orange.svg)](https://en.wikipedia.org/wiki/Digital_signal_processing)
 [![Status](https://img.shields.io/badge/Status-Active%20Side%20Project-success.svg)](-)

-A rigorous, automated acoustic evaluation pipeline designed to solve a critical industry challenge: **enabling objective, remote instrument quality assessment (Remote Audio Inspection)**.
-Developed from the perspective of an overseas Guzheng distributor in Sweden, this project bridges subjective luthier craftsmanship with data-driven Digital Signal Processing (DSP) to minimize inventory overhead while ensuring standardized evaluation.
+This project addresses a core challenge faced by a Chinese instrument distributor in Sweden: high international shipping costs and the need to minimize inventory make it impractical to stock every sample locally.
+Traditionally, buyers had to rely solely on online videos and peer reviews to imagine an instrument's sound quality.
+To overcome this, our project leverages data-driven Digital Signal Processing (DSP) to bridge the gap and ensure standardized, objective evaluations.
+I am currently testing feasibility using our existing small inventory in Sweden.
+If opportunities arise to collaborate with manufacturers for a broader sample size in the future, I will further incorporate deep learning to improve classification accuracy.

 ---

-## 🎯 1.
-Background & Business Motivation
+## 1. Background & Business Motivation
 In international instrument distribution, evaluating Guzheng quality remotely is notoriously difficult.
 Traditional reliance on raw audio recordings fails due to:
 * **Uncontrolled Acoustic Environments**: Differences in room acoustics and microphone setups render comparison meaningless.
 * **Subjective Jargon**: Descriptive words like "bright" or "resonant" lack standardization.